 - 1.10 The report shall include all the manholes, its numbers and the Street and Avenue number - 1.10.1 Each manhole to manhole section of pipe shall be located on the report form in such a way as to be readily identifiable.
 Identify such items as name of subdivision, street names, manhole numbers, type of pipe, joint length, direction of flows, pipe diameter, manhole depth, inspection date, name (s) of the inspection technician (s), persons viewing, and videotape identification numbers.
 Lot and block numbers for all services shall be provided. - 1.10.2 The video footage of a manhole must indicate structural conditions of the cover, frame, barrel, benching, flow channel and steps of each manhole.
 The report shall also indicate the degree of severity for each identified defect.
-The report shall also identify cross-connections between sanitary and storm systems, high water marks and degree of sedimentation. - 1.11 All storm and all sanitary sewer service connections (lateral connections) are mandatory. - 1.11.1 The report shall include the location of all service connections together with a statement of opinion as to whether or not the service connections are subject to joint infiltration. - 1.11.1.1 Protrusions of service connections into the main line shall be noted with reference to the degree of protrusion.
+The report shall also identify cross-connections between sanitary and storm systems, high water marks and degree of sedimentation. - 1.11 All storm and all sanitary sewer service connections (lateral connections) are mandatory.

+- The report shall include the location of all service connections together with a statement of opinion as to whether or not the service connections are subject to joint infiltration.
+1.11.1.1 Protrusions of service connections into the main line shall be noted with - Protrusions of service connections into the main line shall be noted with reference to the degree of protrusion.